C0Assassin/RB4-to-RB2/README.md

 *  Queens of the Stone Age - My God is the Sun

 \* Investigate and see if RB4 venue should be ported

+## RB4 DLC:
+Thanks to RBVR and some MIDI fixes included in Rivals.
+The following DLC is available too:
+*  Aerosmith - 'Cryin
+*  Cranberries, The - Zombie
+*  Generation X - Dancing with Myself
+*  Heart - Crazy on You
+*  Hinder - Lips of an Angel
+*  Steppenwolf - Born to be Wild
+*  Ted Nugent - Strangehold
+*  Three Days Grace - Never Too Late
+*  Tonic - If You Could Only See
+*  Van Halen - Hot for Teacher
+*  Wheatus - Teenage Dirtbag
+*  Winger - Seventeen

 ## Songs in Progress